ntaneja1985/DesignPatterns/README.md

 - Adapter:	Match interfaces of different classes
-- Bridge:	Separates an object’s interface from its implementation
+- Bridge:	Separates an objectï¿½s interface from its implementation
 - Composite:	A tree structure of simple and composite objects
 - Decorator:	Add responsibilities to objects dynamically
 - Facade:	A single class that represents an entire subsystem